Dry brush glaze.

 dry brush glaze

-correct the glaze effect with steelwool
+Correct the glaze effect with steel wool

-Post a Comment for "Dry brush glaze."
+Post a Comment for "Dry Brush Glaze to Antique Finishing"